Everything you need to know about Coldplay’s performance at Glastonbury

 Sign up now for a 30-day free trial

-This song is the lead single from their tenth studio album Moon Music, which will come out on 4 October.
+This song is the lead single from their 10th studio album Moon Music, which will come out on 4 October.

 Their previous Glastonbury setlists also give clues as to what they’ll play this year.
 In 2021, the festival was cancelled because of Covid-19.
 However, Coldplay participated in the smaller televised concert called Live at Worthy Farm.
 They performed their hits “Higher Power”, “The Scientist”, “Viva la Vida”, “Clocks”, “Fix You” and “A Sky Full of Stars”.
 It is likely that Coldplay will perform many of these songs again.